 Jumbo Loan Without a 20% Down Payment

-It is true that jumbo loans do ask for a 20% down payment, and a slightly better rate with a 25% down payment, but it’s not a requirement.
+It is true that many jumbo loans do require a 20% down payment, and a slightly better rate with a 20+ down payment.
 Even if the buyers have enough available funds to pay cash for a jumbo purchase, they still might want to use as little cash as possible while keeping their funds in various investment and retirement accounts.

 Each and every year the Federal Housing Finance Agency reviews the national median home values each fall.
 The values are compared to those one year earlier.
 If the values have risen from the previous mark, the conforming loan limit for the following year will increase by the same amount.
 If values increase by 10% then the new conforming loan limit will also increase by 10% until the next comparison is made one year later.

-Jumbo loan limits will also make adjustments based upon the changes to the conventional programs.
-Anything above the conforming limit is considered a jumbo loans. new conforming loan limit is $484,350 for most locations across the U.S., and $726,525 for high-cost locations mainly in California, Florida, Colorado, Virginia, and the North East.
+Jumbo loan limits will also make adjustments based on the changes to the conventional programs.
+Anything above the conforming limit is considered a jumbo loan.
+2023Conforming Limits are currently set to $726,200 for most locations across the U.S., and $1,089,300 for high-cost locations mainly in California, Florida, Colorado, Virginia, and the North East.

 Interest rates for jumbo loans are a bit higher than conforming due to the greater lender risk, but the disparity used to be much greater than it is today.
 Still, borrowers look for ways to buy a higher end home without having a jumbo mortgage and the accompanying higher rate and down payment.

 Let’s start with the first option where the buyers want to make a 10% down payment instead of 20%.
-Let’s say there’s a house on the market for $750,000.
-Instead of making a 20% down payment, they make a 10% down payment, or $75,000.
-That leaves a mortgage loan of $675,000 but because there is no private mortgage insurance policy for this loan type, something else needs to happen.
-If we reduce the loan amount to 80% of $750,000, that gives us a mortgage of $600,000.
-But we’re still $75,000 short and we haven’t even talked about closing costs and cash reserve requirements.
+Let’s say there’s a house on the market for sale at $1,000,000.
+Instead of making a 20% down payment, they make a 10% down payment, or $100,000.
+That leaves a mortgage loan of $900,000 but because there is no private mortgage insurance policy for this loan type, something else needs to happen.
+If we reduce the loan amount to 80% of $1,000,000, that gives us a mortgage of $800,000.
+But the buyer still has normal closing costs, pre-paid escrows and cash reserve requirements.

-These programs also ask the borrowers have good to excellent credit and really isn’t an option for someone with suppressed credit scores.
-Also, these programs are for a primary residence only and not available to finance an investment property or rental.
+These programs also require borrowers to have good to excellent credit and really isn’t an option for someone with suppressed credit scores.
+Also, these programs are for primary residences only and are not available to finance an investment property or rental.
 But with a low down payment jumbo loan, you don’t need to dip into your savings or retirement account to get approved for the home you really want.

 Borrowers can read more about the latest Jumbo Down Payment standards here.
-We cover all the 90% and 95% credit, down payment and loan amount limits in detail.
+We cover all the 10% and 5% down payment and loan amount limits in detail.
 Please reach out to us anytime with questions by calling the number above, or just submit the Quick Contact Form on this page.